May 1, 2024

 Process

-The City will schedule a re-inspection to confirm that the repairs are complete.
+• The City will schedule a follow-up re-inspection date to confirm that the required repairs are complete.
 We will alert you via email once this has been scheduled and send someone from maintenance to facilitate the inspection.
 Once the inspector confirms everything is complete, the City or Township will issue a Certificate of Compliance.

 Oops!
 Something went wrong while submitting the form.